etringer/igp/README.md

 _s2001 e2004_
 set the x-axis range to be Jan 1, 2001 to Jan 1 2004

+_c2014-10-1_
+set the x-axis center point to this date

 _>_
 move one entire time axis forward in time